PennyLaneAI/pennylane-rigetti/README.rst

 .. header-start-inclusion-marker-do-not-remove

-The PennyLane Forest plugin allows different Rigetti devices to work with PennyLane --- the wavefunction simulator, and the Quantum Virtual Machine (QVM), and Quantum Processing Units (QPUs).
+The PennyLane Forest plugin allows different Rigetti devices to work with PennyLane --- the wavefunction simulator, the Quantum Virtual Machine (QVM), and Quantum Processing Units (QPUs).

 `pyQuil <https://pyquil.readthedocs.io>`__ is a Python library for quantum programming using the quantum instruction language (Quil) --- resulting quantum programs can be executed using the